markcmurphy/devdocs-portal/Storefronts.md

 - Carts are valid for 30 days after the last modification.
 A modification includes the initial cart creation or editing the existing cart.
 - Redirect URLs can be generated only from carts created using the server-to-server cart API.
 To restore a cart that was created on the storefront–either by a shopper or the Storefront Cart API–first recreate the cart using the server-to-server Cart API.

+By default, the cart response will return abbreviated details for cart line items.
+To get full details of selected product options, use the following query parameters:

+- Physical products only: ?include=lineItems.physicalItems.options
+- Digital products only: ?include=lineItems.digitalItems.options
+- Both physical and digital items: `?include=lineItems.digitalItems.options,lineItems.physicalItems.options`

 ## Storefront Orders

 ## Storefront Checkouts